 The truth here is no one is wrong.
 It is the artist’s job to create what the client is searching for in terms of feeling confident.

-They will find you based on your work, whether more into the intimate lifestyle version, or the fine art painterly looks.
+They will find you based on your work, whether you’re more into the intimate lifestyle version or the fine art painterly looks.

 Being a boudoir photographer requires a lot of patience and kindness to make your clients feel comfortable.
 They are about to do a session where they are in their most vulnerable state of mind.